www-codeblock-io/Sovereign/README.md

 # Install Sparrow wallet
 [Official Website](https://sparrowwallet.com/)

-Sparrow is an open-source Bitcoin wallet with exellent encryption, keeping the wallet open for as limited time as possible for added security.
+Sparrow is an open-source Bitcoin wallet, first released September 2020, offering exellent wallet encryption, keeping the wallet open for as limited time as possible for added security.
 The encrypted wallet file can also be saved to a seperate location (external flash drive etc.) for additional plausible deniability.

 1. Verify your CPU architecture.
 Run:
    ```bash copy